-Several large leaps of faith take some of the steam out of “Unveiled,” an otherwise well-acted and accessible lesbian drama that also flirts with issues like loss of identity and anti-Muslim tensions.
-Well-mounted pic by writer-director Angelina Maccarone, could have a small career in niche situations beyond Germany and gay fests.
+Several large leaps of faith take some of the dramatic steam out of “Unveiled,” an otherwise well-acted and accessible lesbian drama that also flirts with issues like loss of identity and anti-Muslim tensions.
+Well-mounted pic by writer-director Angelina Maccarone (“Everything Will Be Fine”), could have a small career in niche situations beyond Germany and gay fests.

 Spunky German actress-singer Jasmin Tabatabai, born in Iran, essays one of the most challenging roles of her career as Fariba Tarizi, first seen in traditional chador on a flight from Tehran.
 As soon as the plane has left Iranian airspace, she has a clandestine smoke in the restroom.
 But arriving in Germany, she’s promptly arrested for having forged travel documents.

 Fariba applies for asylum, claiming she was persecuted for political reasons.
 Only when she manages to call her female lover, Shirin, who’s still back in Iran, does the viewer learn the real reason for Fariba’s flight to the West.

 While in the airport detention center, Fariba gets to know a fellow detainee, student activist Siamak (Navid Akhavan), who’s suicidal about being sent back.
 When Siamak offs himself, Fariba cuts her hair, puts on his clothes and passes herself off as him, even managing to smuggle his body out of the center in her suitcase.

 As well as being, frankly, unbelievable, this development is further weakened by Fariba’s sudden talent for performing a convincing drag act, complete with 5 o’clock shadow, at a moment’s notice.
 Later scenes show her secretly taking showers in the middle of the night, but at no time is her character allowed any unease or ineptness (comic or otherwise) in assuming the look and gait of a man.